-In the event that the Developer fails to perform any of the 10. covenants on its part to be performed pursuant to Paragraph 9 hereof within the time limited therein for performance the Municipality may call for and receive all funds secured by the Letter of Credit deposited by the Developer pursuant to paragraph 6(c) heraof and may complete the work at the cost of the Developer and deduct from any such funds the costs of such

-USE OF completion and the balance of such funds, if any, without interest thereon, SECURITY shall be returned to the Developer less any administration fees required by the Municipality.
+In the event that the Daveloper fails to perform any of the covenants on its part to be performed pursuant to Paragraph 9 hereof within the time limited therein for performance the Municipality may call for and receive all funds secured by the Letter of Credit deposited by the Developer pursuant to paragraph 6(c) hereof and may complete the work at the cost of the Developer and deduct from any such funds the costs of such use of Security completion and the balance of such funds, it any without interest thereon, shall be returned to the Developer less any administration fees required by the Municipality.
 If there is insufficient money on deposit with the Municipality then the Developer shall pay such deficiency to the Municipality upon receipt of the Municipality's bill for completion.
 It is understood that the Municipality may do such work either by itself or by contractors employed by the Municipality.
-If the Developer performs the said covenants the Municipality shall deliver up the Letter of Credit to the Developer for angellation.
+If the Developer performs the said covenants the Municipality shall deliver up the Letter of Credit to the Developer for cancellation.